Chetan496/certified-gcp-cloud-engineer/03-elastic-cloud-infrastructure/cloud-interconnect.md

 - Provides direct physical connections between on-premises networks and Google's networks
 - Enables transfer of large amount of data between on-premises and GCP
-- For using it we nee to provision a Cross Connect between on-premises router and Google Network in a common colocation facility
+- For using it we need to provision a Cross Connect between on-premises router and Google Network in a common colocation facility
 - Dedicated Interconnect can be configured to provide a 99.9% or 99.999% SLA
 - In order to use Dedicated Interconnect, our own network has to physically meet Google's network in a supported colocation facility